Course Reserves / Short Term Loan

 To ensure there is enough time to process the lists, please submit your syllabus by July (for a Fall course) and November (for a Winter course).
 For more detailed information on this service, including specific dates for submission of your syllabus, go to the course reserves and syllabus service webpage.

-As we receive many requests for readings to be posted to Blackboard, required readings are given priority.
+As we receive many requests for readings to be posted to Quercus, required readings are given priority.
 For recommended readings, we will endeavour to have at least one copy in the University of Toronto library system.

 When will the materials on my list be available?